Robot-Dreams-RO/devops_engineer/source/2_linux/1_managing_users_and_groups.rst

     f. shell set to */bin/false*

 5. set a password for alice
-6. create a group named *datamanagement* with GID 9001
+6. create a group named *dataManagement* with GID 9001
 7. add *alice* and *bob* to the *billing* group
 8. configure password aging for *alice* with **chage** command: